 Josh Milburn is an analytic moral and political philosopher.
 His primary research interest is in animal ethics, but he has broad interests in contemporary political philosophy and applied ethics generally.
 His work asks what taking animals seriously means for established questions in moral, legal, and political philosophy.

-Josh has forthcoming books with McGill-Queen’s University Press and Oxford University Press.
-The former is entitled Just Fodder: The Ethics of Feeding Animals.
-The latter, the subject of his postdoctoral fellowship, is called Food, Justice, and Animals: Feeding the World Respectfully.
-In addition, he has published on a diverse array of topics including property, hate speech, liberal and libertarian political thought, and warfare.
+Josh is the author of the books Just Fodder: The Ethics of Feeding Animals (McGill-Queen's University Press, 2022) and Food, Justice, and Animals: Feeding the World Respectfully (Oxford University Press, 2023).
+He has published further research on a diverse array of topics including property, food, hate speech, liberal and libertarian political thought, and warfare.

-For a full list of publications, including links to open-access versions, please see https://josh-milburn.com/publications/.
+For other publications, including links to open-access versions, please see https://josh-milburn.com/publications/.